TalnUPF/compilationISpros/README.md

 ## Scripts
 ###################

-The whole pipeline conssists in 7 modules.
+The whole pipeline consists in 7 modules.
 Except for module 1 that is written in python, the rest are Praat scripts.
 Scripts for extraction of acoustic parameters, feature annotation and exporting to txt format consist in 6 modules (from 2 to 7).
 These modules require the extension of Praat for feature annotation (see [3]) to run.
 They do not run on standard Praat.
 These modules include the improved intensity detection module presented in [4].
 The modules need to be executed in order (from 1 to 7).

 ###################